Notice of appeal

 Acknowledgement by respondent

 4.6.2 Before filing, a respondent must serve a copy of Form 3 on the appellant and any other respondent: see rule 19(2).
 A certificate of service (giving the full name and address of the persons served) must be included in Form 3 and signed or a separate certificate of service must be provided.
+An electronic signature is acceptable.
 See rule 6(4) and paragraph 2.1.21 of Practice Direction 2.

-4.6.3 The original notice together with 1 copy(15) of Form 3 must be filed at the Registry together with the prescribed fee.
+4.6.3 The Form 3 must be filed at the Registry in electronic form, by email to registry@jcpc.uk, and the prescribed fee paid.
 For the relevant fee see Annex 2 to Practice Direction 7.
-When Form 3 is filed, it will be sealed by a member of staff in the Registry: rule 7(4).

-4.6.4 A respondent who gives notice must also pay the prescribed fee (see Annex 2 to Practice Direction 7).
-A respondent who does not give notice under rule 19 will not be permitted to participate in the appeal and will not be given notice of its progress: rule 19(3).
+4.6.4 A respondent who does not give notice under rule 19 will not be permitted to participate in the appeal and will not be given notice of its progress: rule 19(3).
 An order for costs will not be made in favour of a respondent who has not given notice.

 Security for costs